!-- BEGIN GN Ad Tag for Sharing Travel Experiences 728x90 ros -->

 Heavy History

 As I mentioned, Nuremberg is (in)famous for being home to the German Nazi Party and it is here where the party build its rallying grounds just before the start of WWII.
 Regardless of your feelings about the Nazi Party, I strongly encourage you to visit the rallying grounds, as they offer a powerful lesson and insight into the success that Hilter had in wielding his influence.
 These magnificent buildings (still amazing despite a lack of maintenance and ongoing vandalism) were not built to be functional: they were built to overwhelm.
-They’re they most impressive edifices since the Romans, and the obvious plan was to put on such a good show you couldn’t help but want to follow along.
+They’re the most impressive edifices since the Romans, and the obvious plan was to put on such a good show you couldn’t help but want to follow along.

-The on-site museum, called the Documentation Centre, is an interesting building (architecturally-speaking), though some of the exhibits I felt were lacking.
+The on-site museum called the Documentation Centre, is an interesting building (architecturally speaking), though some of the exhibits I felt were lacking.
 Be sure to grab an audio headset for the full experience.
 You’ll need a couple of hours at least to explore the grounds, considering the size of these buildings.
 It’s on the outskirts of town – tram 9 takes you straight there.

 Prost!

 When in Germany, drink beer :-) Actually, I’m not kidding – the breweries in the city have some of the best eats and some even serve up beers brewed in/around Nuremberg.
-Sightseeing all day means you’ll need the energy and calories for these gut busting comfort foods – the most popular items are the famous Nuremberg sausage (yum!), lebkuchen (kind of like gingerbread but softer – yum!), and, uhm, beer (yum!).
+Sightseeing all day means you’ll need the energy and calories for these gut-busting comfort foods – the most popular items are the famous Nuremberg sausage (yum!), lebkuchen (kind of like gingerbread but softer – yum!), and, Uhm, beer (yum!).
 Some recommended restaurants in Nuremberg:

 • Barfüßer: This is one of the more well-known beer halls, but I love it because you can get your own mini-keg delivered to the table.
 They also have some of their own brands, and the food is to die for.
 Seriously – it’s so filling you’ll feel like dying.
-A must taste.
+A must-taste.

 • Heilig-Giest-Spital: Worth going for just to see the venue.
 It’s in a very historic building on the river, and it’s gorgeous both inside and out.